tboschi/advent-of-code-2020/README.md

 *DISCLAIMER*: this is my own attempt of [Advent of code 2020](https://adventofcode.com/)

-I will post solution here in my own time, alghough I will try to keep up to date with the calendar.
+I will post solution here in my own time, although I will try to keep up to date with the calendar.
 There will be solutions written in C++ and python (and soon in golang too).